 Shoshana Gourdin

-Shoshana Gourdin has 20 years of experience as a coach, manager, and executive.
-She started in the technology industry, developing expertise in working with people on the ADHD and Autism spectrum before choosing to focus on coaching full time.
+Hello!
+I'm Shoshana Gourdin, coach and owner of Gourdin Coaching.
+I have 20 years of experience as a coach, manager, and executive.
+I started in the technology industry, developing expertise in working with people on the ADHD and Autism spectrum before choosing to focus on coaching full time.
+My professional interest lies in the space between ideas and reality--how to turn desires into work to manifest change.

 -